Arkodeepgeo/Arkodeepgeo.github.io/index.md

 <h3>Description</h3>

 <p>
 Sphalerite, a ubiquitous sulfide mineral in Zn-Pb deposits, exhibits chemical signatures reflecting diverse origins of fluid, metal, and ore-forming processes.
-This study implements the ensemble machine learning models of XGBoost, AdaBoost, and Random Forest on a compiled, published global database of the trace element analyses of sphalerite.
+This study implements the ensemble machine learning models of XGBoost, AdaBoost, and Random Forest on a compiled, published global database of the trace element analyses of sphalerite to classify Zn-Pb deposits.
 </p>

 <div style="display:flex; gap:60px; margin-top:20px;">